TonyRipa/Fermat/README.md

 For generic semantics is seemed that x/x=1.
 This may have taken some convincing because constraint semantics suggested there's a hole.
 However, we never seemed to question x-x=0.
 This seemed obviously true because constraint semantics had allowed it.
 However, cautious constraint semantics does not allow it.
 This suggests that for generics x/x=1 is as safe as x-x=0.
 For generic semantics we did not ground the semantics in imagined substitutions but on generic quantities.
 For example x/x is 1 because how many x's per x are there?
 The answer is 1.
 Similarly, for x-x=0.

 In conclusion, x/x=1 is as true as x-x=0.
 Also X/X=1 is as true as X-X=0.
 Objections that emerge from considerations of real numbers are special cases (much like the theorems in real-analysis when compared with complex-analysis).
 Intuitions about what x/x should be given what X/X should be, when only thinking about reals, are unreliable domain specific intuitions that are half oversafe and half undersafe.
 Traditional methods have a trade-off profile that has been largely overlooked, likely because it was not fully explored.
 Fully understanding that trade-off can inform the practitioner as to what approach is more desirable and when.
 An alternate approach is splitting into 2 semantics: 1) Generic semantics where x/x=1 and x-x=0 can guarantee safety 2) Constraint semantics where neither X/X=1 nor X-X=0 can guarantee safety.
 If problems can be well-modularized into the different semantics, then it would appear that it may be a good choice to apply the appropriate semantics in the appropriate place, instead of trying a one-size-fits-all, especially when it becomes clear that the one-size-fits-all is not so good a fit.

+## Reference

+Another possible characterization of variables vs generics, is variables vs references.

+Kit Fine’s 2023 ‘Refining Russell’ states “ ‘x²’ is to be interpreted classically in the first case (‘dx²/dx = 2x’) and generically in the second case (‘x² is non-negative’). ” We think Fine’s ‘classically’ is like our generic, while Fine’s ‘generically’ is like our variable.

+Fine offers "hatting an expression would be a device for securing reference to the sense of the un-hatted expression ... for example, to write ‘dx²/dx’ as ‘dx̂²/dx’".

+Fine’s approach shifts the question from questions about the nature of variables of different sorts, to the question of references of different sorts (direct vs. indirect).
+For example, in c, we may write int x = 0.
+Thereafter, x/x would yield NaN (i.e. 0/0 yields Not a Number).
+However, if we use the reference operator &, &x/&x would yield 1.
+Furthermore, none of this is contingent on x being a variable.
+In c, if our declaration is const int x = 0 , then we still have x/x yields NaN and &x/&x yields 1.

+If Fine’s distinction is relevant, then what we desire is not a proper calculus for the domain objects (variable or otherwise) but a proper calculus of references (a pointer arithmetic).

 ## Dependency